MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 This app uses key registration to determine which files are open in which instances.
 When an instance opens a file, it registers a key that includes that filename.
 Other instances can then examine the registered keys and look for particular filenames, and register themselves as that file's instance if no other instance already has.

-Note that, though key registration itself is part of the Windows App SDK's AppLifecycle API, the contents of the key are specified only within the app itself.
+Note that, though key registration itself is part of the app lifecycle API in the Windows App SDK's, the contents of the key are specified only within the app itself.
 An app does not need to register a file name, or any other meaningful data.
 This app, however, has decided to track open files via keys based on its particular needs and supported workflows.

 ```cpp
 bool DecideRedirection()